IntrospectiveSystems/xGraph/Core/Modules/xGraph/Proxy/README.md

 **Link**: _String_ - Used when proxy is a Server.
 A reference to the
                         module that incoming commands received over the TCP connection are routed to.

-**Poll**: _Boolean_ - Used to determine if Proxy should attempt to re-connect
-												after failed connection attemps.

-**Timeout** _Integer_ - The time in milliseconds to wait before poll attempts.
-													Used only if Poll is set to TRUE.

 #### Input Commands